Considering a plan with a health savings account (HSA)? Here are some of the advantages.

 You pay for eligible medical expenses from the health savings account, which means you decide when and how to spend your health care dollars.
 Get smarter about making quality health care choices by taking advantage of resources to help you shop for care .
 And, read more about how to save on health care costs.

-If you choose an Options Blue HSA plan, you can in vest a portion of your unused HSA dollars in a wide variety of stocks, bonds and mutual funds.
+If you choose a plan that works with an HSA, you can invest a portion of your unused HSA dollars in a wide variety of stocks, bonds and mutual funds.

 Money that you don’t use in one year rolls over to the next year.
 Your money continues to grow, so you can take comfort knowing that your future health care expenses will be covered.
 The money is yours to keep (even if the HSA is offered through an employer and you leave the company or retire).
 The money in your account grows tax free and withdrawals are tax free when used for eligible health care expenses.